 Apart from the different swing point labeling and the unique Fibonacci ratio Carney invented for the shark pattern, it is similar in structure to the Cypher pattern, the Bat pattern, and the Crab pattern.
 To learn how to correctly identify harmonic formations, many traders use a downloadable harmonic patterns cheat sheet.

-How to Identify and Use the Shark Harmonic Pattern in Forex Trading?
+How to Identify the Shark Harmonic Pattern in Forex Trading?

 To identify the shark harmonic pattern, you first need to know its characteristics.
 As we previously mentioned, the Shark pattern has a five-point price swing structure (O, X, A, B, and C), with four legs labeled differently than other harmonic candlestick patterns (OX, XA, AB, and BC).